fabianrios/html-eslint/docs/rules/require-attrs.md

         attr: "alt", // Enforce to use img with alt attribute.
       },
       {
+        tag: "span",
+        attr: "targetX",
+        exceptions: ["targetY"], // not validate if this attr are already present on tag
+        excludeHasDynamicContent: true // if content inside {{}} not included in validation },
+      {
         tag: "svg",
         attr: "viewBox" // Enforce to use svg and viewBox attributes with "0 0 100 100" value.
         value: "0 0 100 100"